bk0704/HyperRecall/README.md

 HyperRecall is a desktop spaced repetition study application built with C17, raylib 5.x, raygui, and SQLite3.
 It provides a fast, focused study workflow with deep analytics and a modern native UI.

+Disclaimer: this is the shitty vibecoded version, I do plan on making another version soon

 > **⚡ Quick Start:** New to HyperRecall?
 See [QUICKSTART.md](QUICKSTART.md) for the fastest way to get started!
 >
 > **📊 Project Status:** See [PROJECT_COMPLETION_SUMMARY.md](PROJECT_COMPLETION_SUMMARY.md) for complete feature coverage and completion metrics.